 No one likes to nag for updates, hiring managers certainly don’t.
 Build a cadence to update hiring managers of the progress you’re making on each role.
 Choose the method of update — this can be anything from a dashboard on your application tracking system (ATS) to a Slack message.
 Remember to match this to the hiring manager’s expectations.

-Use these catch-ups to discuss your challenges.
+Use these catch-ups to discuss your challenges in recruiting for specific roles.
 Renegotiate the variables — better pay, remote work, concessions on the exact skillset or number of years of experience etc.

 Don’t wait until you’ve found 100 potential candidates to take resumes to them.
 Instead, start small and validate your progress regularly.
 Irrespective of whether the hiring manager approves of your choices or not, ask for feedback.
-Learn from their decisions.
+Learn from their decisions to create a better process of recruitment collaboration.
 Ask questions such as:

 Use these answers to sharpen your next level of search based on this feedback.
 Moreover, you can get more information on waitlisted candidates before making a decision.
 For instance, a content writer might have listed samples on their resume that’s not relevant to the industry you’re in.
 If that’s the reason for their rejection, you might contact them to check if they’ve worked in your space before.
 This will help you make the most of your existing search, instead of going back into the wild disheartened.